Why do I have compressor oil in my airstream/oil carryover?

 - Clear the scavenge tube of any blockages or restrictions.

-- Air Oil Separator Tank is not correctly aligned (VMAC UNDERHOODTM systems only).
+- Air Oil Separator Tank is not correctly aligned (VMAC UNDERHOODTM and DTM systems only).

 - Ensure the arrow on the blowdown cap is pointing up.